eurocontrol-swim/adc-broker-deploy/README.md

 Wait for the angular build to be finished.
 The application is now operational.

+## Certificates
+To regenerate all nginx certificates.
+First, you must delete them.
+Run `rm nginx/ssl/adc-broker-nginx-key*`
+They are recreated during the build.

 ### Website
 The website is accessible at the address http://localhost (for the moment it is not accessible outside the VM).
 An administrator admin@mail.com is created by default with the default password admin (it need to be changed).